• Skip to primary navigation

 1. Preheat oven to 350 degrees

-2. Take out two sheets of parchment paper (or wax paper) along with a round 3-4 inch cookie cutter, set aside.
-(It’s ok if you don’t have a cookie cutter, you can shape them by hand.
+2. Take out two sheets of parchment paper along with a round 3-4 inch cookie cutter, set aside.
+(It’s ok if you don’t have a cookie cutter, you can shape them by hand).

 3. In a large bowl, whisk together almond flour, tapioca starch, baking powder and baking soda.